Bonneville Shoreline Trail (Orem Bench to Cedar Hills)

 the steel gate just below the paved Grove Creek parking.
 You'll have a

-three-mile flat pedal-fest before you intercept the Canyon Road in Cedar
+three-mile pedal-fest on gravel before you intercept the Canyon Road in Cedar

 Note that there are competing dirt roads and subdivision construction